 The place where the Torah used to be kept has been covered-up.

 These are some of the houses in the area.

 The people who are at the village now sell things.

-Then we continued to drive through several villages.
+After we left Wolleka, we continued to drive through several villages.
 We went through Amba Georges and Debark, which has a University.
-I took photos from the jeep window.
+I took photos from the Land Cruiser window.

 We stopped at the office of Simien National Park where we all had to sign the register.
 Then we had lunch.
 Since we finished our lunch quickly so we took a short walk down the street until Ayu was ready.
 Walking on the sidewalks was not easy because the pavement was very broken, uneven, and had l large spaces between the concrete blocks.
 It would have been very easy to trip and fall into one of them.

 We picked u our guide and a park ranger and all crammed into the jeep for the rough gravel road drive to the park.
 It is a requirement all visitors to the park have an armed ranger with them.

 Simien Mountains National Park has rugged terrain, which include escarpments, deep valleys, and a high plateau.
 It was established in 1969 after Clive Nicol wrote about his experiences in From the Roof of Africa.
 UNESCO made Simien NP a World Heritage Site in 1978.
 However, due to serious population declines of some of its characteristic native species, in 1966 it was also added to the list of World Heritage in Danger.

 We checked into our cabins at the Simien Lodge, which is known as the highest elevation lodge in Africa.